Awards

 Distinction in Research and Creative Works

 Distinction in Research and Creative Works is a university award for select undergraduates, granted at commencement, which appears on the transcript and diploma.
 Students must apply within their department or program to be considered for the award and the application must be supported by a letter from a faculty member.
-For more information, click Guidelines for Distinction in Research Award
+For more information about how to apply in Sociology, click Guidelines for Distinction in Research Award.

 The Weber-Durkheim Award for Excellence in Sociology

-This award is presented, not necessarily every year, to a senior major in recognition of outstanding work in sociology.
-The award, along with a cash prize, is presented at a special ceremony connected with the Baccalaureate Celebration on the day before Commencement.
-Normally, the recipient will have completed an honors thesis in sociology.
+This award is presented to a senior major in recognition of outstanding work in sociology.
+The award, along with a cash prize, is presented at the senior honors thesis ceremony at the end of the academic year.
+Typically, the recipient will have completed an honors thesis in sociology.

 List of Previous Award Recipients